 Smarter calculations can cut offshore wind costs further

-Green Transition 15 May 2018 Søren Juel Petersen
+Green transition 15 May 2018 Søren Juel Petersen Ronnie Refstrup Pedersen

 To optimise the design of wind foundations and turbines, engineers need a platform for fast, robust and cloud-based data storage and execution.
 Ramboll has teamed up with Google Cloud to improve its in-house wind software in this area.

 In March 2018 the Dutch government decided to develop the twin Hollandse Kust Zuid offshore wind farms – the world’s first to be built without a public subsidy.
 This represents a key development in the steep decline of renewable energy prices, and thus a major step in making wind energy increasingly competitive with fossil fuel.

 However, there is still no guarantee that offshore wind will be preferred over fossil fuels, especially not in the developing world.
 Thus, the industry must continue to focus on cost-cutting measures, say energy experts like Luisina Berberian, Associate Director at Standard & Poor.
 In a blog at WindPower Engineering she writes that “ technological developments have contributed most to cutting costs and the subsequent boom of offshore wind projects”.
 At the same time, she emphasises that “hurdles, like a complex design process” remain.

 An innovative way to tackle some of these challenges and further cut costs can be found, for example, in Ramboll’s software program Ramboll Offshore Structural Analysis Package (ROSAP).
 The calculations that ROSAP performs are so accurate and advanced that the steel required for an offshore Chinese wind farm could be reduced by 20%, thus enabling Ramboll to beat a local competitor’s bid.